MichelleRunning/Hirst-dot-painting/README.md

 ### Motivation

-This project is part of The 100 days of Code Challenge.
-The goal of this project is to explore how programming can intersect with visual art.
-By combining Python logic with aesthetic design, it creates a simple yet effective way to experiment with generative art.
+This project is part of my 100 days of Code Challenge and explores how programming can be used to experiment with generative art.

 ### Key Features